wlandau/parallelRemake/README.md

 # Tutorial

 The [online package vignette](https://github.com/wlandau/parallelRemake/blob/master/vignettes/parallelRemake.Rmd) has a complete tutorial.
-You can the compiled version from an R session.
+You can load the compiled version from an R session.

 ```r
 vignette("parallelRemake")